Repairs if you rent from the council or housing association

 Check who's responsible for repairs

 If you rent from the council or housing association, they’re responsible for most repairs in your home.
-Certain repairs must be done within a set number of days.

 You must keep your home in good condition and allow access for repairs.